ExoQuery/Terpal/README.md

 # Terpal - Typed String Interpolation for Kotlin

-Unlike Kotlin string-interpolation, Scala's string interpolation allows customizeability.
-This becomes very important for DSLs that need to know "the $interpolated $parts of a input string" before they are actually spliced into the resulting string.
+Terpal is a Kotlin compiler-plugin that allows capturing the "the $dollar $sign $varaibles" of a string before they are spliced back into the string.

+### Why do we Need This?

+Kotlin's text-interpolation currently cannot be customized at all.
+It is impossible to capture the value of "the $dollar $sign $varaibles" before they are spliced into the surrounding string.
+This makes Kotlin miss out on some very powerful tools.

-For example, libraries like Doobie and Quill use a the string-prefix "sql" to specify SQL snippets such as:
+For example, in Scala, libraries like Doobie and Quill use the string-prefix "sql" to specify SQL snippets such as:

 ```scala
 sql"SELECT * FROM users WHERE id = $id AND name = $name"
 ```
-Normally the value of "id" would be spliced directly into the string e.g. "SELECT * FROM users WHERE id = 1234 AND name = 'Joe'" however this is highly problematic as it opens up the possibility of SQL injection attacks for example:
+In Kotlin the value of `id` would be spliced directly into the string e.g. "SELECT * FROM users WHERE id = 1234 AND name = 'Joe'" however this is highly problematic as it opens up the possibility of SQL injection attacks for example:
 ```scala
 "SELECT * FROM users WHERE id = 1234; DROP TABLE users; AND name = 'Joe'"